West African court orders lifting of some sanctions against Mali | Law-Order

 The measures were imposed in conjunction with sanctions by the 15-nation Economic Community of West African States (ECOWAS), which froze Malian state assets, closed its borders and suspended non-essential financial transactions.
 Malian authorities have repeatedly asked for the sanctions to be lifted and filed a legal complaint with the UEMOA court last month, saying they would have severe consequences for the population.

 A regional banking source said the decision to unfreeze Malian assets can only be made by the heads of state who imposed the sanctions.
-ECOWAS heads of state are due to meet on Friday in Ghana to discuss the post-coup situation in Mali, as well as in Guinea and Burkina Faso, which also had military takeovers in the last year.
+ECOWAS heads of state are due to meet on Friday in Ghana to discuss the post-coup situation in Mali.
+They will also discuss Guinea and Burkina Faso, which also had military takeovers in the last year.

-Mali's interim President Assimi Goita, who was invited to attend the meeting in person, responded on Thursday saying he could only join virtually but would send two minister-representatives.
-No reason was given for this decision.
+Mali's interim President Assimi Goita, who was invited to attend the meeting in person, responded on Thursday saying he could only join via video link but would send minister-representatives.
+The government later announced on Twitter that it would no longer be sending those ministers because discussions would only involve heads of state and take place behind closed doors.

+It was not immediately clear whether Goita still planned to participate virtually.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)